Impact of Foregrounds on HI Intensity Mapping Cross-Correlations with Optical Surveys: Acknowledgements

 \section{Acknowledgements}

 We are grateful to Chris Blake, Emma Chapman, Pablo Fosalba, Ian Harrison, Mario Santos and Anna Zoldan for many useful discussions and feedback.
+We also extend our gratitude to the referee whose report improved the quality of this paper.

 SC is supported by the University of Portsmouth.
-AP is supported by STFC Grant ST/S000437/1.
+AP is a UKRI Future Leaders Fellow and has also received support from STFC Grant ST/S000437/1.
 DB is supported by STFC Grant ST/N000668/1.

 This work has made use of CosmoHub.
 CosmoHub has been developed by the Port d'Informacio Cientifica (PIC), maintained through a collaboration of the Institut de Fisica d'Altes Energies (IFAE) and the Centro de Investigaciones Energeticas, Medioambientales y Tecnologicas (CIEMAT), and was partially funded by the "Plan Estatal de Investigacion Cientifica y Tecnica y de Innovacion" program of the Spanish government \citep{Carretero:2017zkw}.